 “While there is only so much you can do to prevent yourself from getting sick, every little bit helps,” SurePayroll stated.
 “If you are a company owner or HR professional, you dread the winter months.
 During this time, the chance of multiple employees calling off due to sickness is much greater.
 Fortunately, there are steps you can take to reduce sick days taken by employees.”

-Reduce Sick Days by Improving Technology
+Reduce Employee Sick Days with Remote Working Technology

 When running a small business, there are many substantial benefits to providing employees with technology that enables remote working.
 Hosted PBX services are particularly attractive to startups and home-run businesses that don’t have a core office space, as these allow for convenient and affordable call routing.
 Even small businesses with central offices can benefit from enabling remote working during the flu season and colder winter months.